ALSETLab/RaPId/README.md

 More details is available in the Documentation.

-## Creating FMUs from Modelica Power System Models using the iTesla Power Systems Modelica Library (iPSL)
+## Creating FMUs

-RaPId can be used with any FMU generated from an [FMI Compliant tool](https://www.fmi-standard.org/tools).
+In principle, RaPId be used with any FMU generated from an [FMI Compliant tool](https://www.fmi-standard.org/tools).
+However, because RaPId depends on the FMI Toolbox for MATLAB/Simulink, the user needs to check if their tool has been supported and/or tested by the FMI Toolbox developers, [Modelon](http://www.modelon.com/products/supported-tools/).

+## Creating FMUs for Power System Models

-However, the development of RaPId was carried out in parallel to the development of the iPSL, also within the iTesla project, to be able to validate and calibrate power system models.
+The development of RaPId was carried out in parallel to the development of the iTesla Power Systems Modelica Library ([iPSL](https://github.com/itesla/ipsl)), also within the iTesla project, to be able to validate and calibrate power system models.

 To create FMUs for power system models you can use a [Modelica tool of your choice](https://modelica.org/tools) capable of generating FMUs.
 FMU generation with RaPId has been tested using [JModelica](http://www.jmodelica.org/), [OpenModelica](https://www.openmodelica.org/) and [Dymola](http://www.3ds.com/products-services/catia/products/dymola).